There will be a call for nominations in 2024.

 The RACP awards the Neil Hamilton Fairley Medal every 5 years to an individual who has made outstanding contributions to the field of medicine.
-Fellows of the RACP nominate candidates to receive the medal.
+The medal is presented at the RACP College Ceremony, and the recipient may be invited to present as part of the RACP Congress program.

 The Neil Hamilton Fairley Medal honours the internationally renowned work of esteemed Australian physician,